ZhenyaKh/coco-beholder/README.md

 the output folder.
 Then, the script processes a pair of PCAP dumps `<flow's starting #>-<scheme>-<sender/receiver>.pcap` of each flow and extracts information on the flow's packets into the flow's individual json data log file.
-E.g., for two ~12 GB PCAP dumps, one ~300 MB data log file is produced.
+E.g., for two ~12 GB dumps, one ~300 MB data log file is produced.

 The partial output of the analysis script for the example in the [drawing][1]: